Frequently Asked Questions

 Is there a cost to obtain a Reverse Mortgage?

-Can Lisa Haggai give you a free quote & answer any questions that you may have regarding Reverse Mortgages?
+Can Lisa or Kristen give you a free quote & answer any questions that you may have regarding Reverse Mortgages?

-YES: I am here to help you get the most of your Reverse Mortgage so that you can enjoy your golden years to their fullest extent.
-I have been involved in the Reverse Mortgage industry for over 20 years.
-I am state licensed, local in the Traverse City community, and someone you can trust.
-I'd be happy to answer any questions or concerns that you may have.
-A Reverse Mortgage is not right for everyone.
-I'd be happy to review your individual situation with you to better determine if it is right for you.
-It doesn't hurt to ask.
+YES: We are here to help you get the most of your Reverse Mortgage so that you can enjoy your golden years to their fullest extent.
+We have both been involved in the Reverse Mortgage industry for over 20+ years.
+We are state licensed, local in the Traverse City and Gaylord communities, and someone you can trust.
+We'd be happy to answer any questions or concerns that you may have and review your individual situation with you to better determine if a Reverse Mortgage is right for you.
+It doesn't hurt to ask!

 Request Info